Diocese of Camden: Sexual abuse scandal

-Reverend John P. Connor was arrested in October 1984 on charges of sexually assaulting a 14-year-old boy when he was a teacher at Bishop Eustace Preparatory School in Pennsauken.
+John P. Connor was arrested in October 1984 on charges of sexually assaulting a 14-year-old boy when he was a teacher at Bishop Eustace Preparatory School in Pennsauken.
 The assault happened at Connor's trailer in Cape May after a golf outing, with Connor describing it to the boy as a "religious experience".
 In a pretrial intervention with the local prosecutor, the diocese in 1984 sent Connor to the Southdown Institute in Holland Landing, Ontario, for eight months of psychological treatment.
 After Connor finished treatment in 1985, the Diocese of Pittsburgh accepted his transfer, where new allegations of abuse would later arise.
 A Diocese of Camden spokesman in 2005 said they had notified the bishop of Pittsburgh about Connor's arrest.

 In 2003, Bishop DiMarzio approved an $880,000 financial settlement to 19 plaintiffs who had sued the diocese in 1994.
 The plaintiffs alleged sexual abuse by clergy in the diocese from 1961 through 1985.
 Seven of the plaintiff complaints had been dismissed in court over the years due to lack of evidence.

 The Catholic dioceses in New Jersey in February 2019 released the names of clergy who had been credibly accused of sexually abusing children since 1940.
 Of the 188 clerics listed, 57 were based in the Diocese of Camden.
 In February 2020, it was reported that the dioceses had paid over $11 million to compensate 105 claims of sexual abuse claims Of these 105 claims, 98 were compensated through settlements.

-In July 2020, the diocese suspended future payments to victims of clergy sexual abuse, citing the financial impact stemming from the COVID-19 pandemic.
-In August 2020, four new lawsuits were filed against the diocese involving three priests: